napulevola/napulevola-docs/content/Napulevola Docs/3. Operations Manual/Boeing/Boeing 737 NOP/Boeing 737 OM-B.md

 		- They are required to operate the airplane safely in the related phase of flight.
 		- To prepare the airplane for the following phase of flight.
     They should be performed by the assigned crew member, to ensure coordinated and safe operation.
+Napulevola have designed this Operational Manual taking in consideration that on Flight Simulators such as Microsoft Flight Simulator 2020/2024 and/or Xplane 11/12, the Pilot will manage the Aircraft as a Single Pilot.
+All procedures are designed with a specific flow that permits Napulevola's Pilots to conduct safely and in a correct way the specific Aircraft.

 ### Normal Procedures
 **Normal procedures are usually performed by recall (memory), with the exception of less frequently used procedures, wherein reference to the FCOM is recommended.